After Closing: A Top 10 New Homeowner Checklist

 Your homeownership journey doesn’t end with closing.
 Really, it’s just the beginning!
 You may be eager to move in, but before you start to unpack boxes, here’s a list of 10 things you’ll want to do first.

-8. Review your homeowners insurance.
+- Review your homeowners insurance.
 Does your homeowners insurance policy provide the coverage you need?
 Review your policy to ensure you have the best coverage.
 There may be discounts available if you bundle with other policies or make safety upgrades around your home.
+Navy Federal members may be eligible for a special member benefit from Liberty Mutual.
+Footnote 1 Footnote 2

-10. Review and update your household budget.
-Adjust your budget to account for your new mortgage and expenses like Homeowners Association fees or property taxes and insurance.
+- Review and update your household budget.
+Adjust your budget to account for your new mortgage and expenses like homeowners association fees or property taxes and insurance.
 Use automatic transfers into a savings account to easily set aside money each month for emergency repairs.
 Once you have a clear picture of your new financial outlook, plan for expenses that will go toward upgrading your home.
 Some one-time costs might include new flooring, replacement windows, new blinds or appliances.
 You might consider applying for a credit card with rewards or a home improvement loan to cover these initial expenses.
-Make sure you work this monthly payment into your budget, as well!
+Make sure you work this monthly payment into your budget as well!

 Manage Your Home With Ease

-Navy Federal Credit Union is here to support new homeowners with financial tools and resources well after the closing date.
+Navy Federal is here to support new homeowners with financial tools and resources well after you've closed.
 Explore our Homeowner Resources page for more tips on managing your mortgage and owning a home.

 Disclosures